 And you should also disconnect the engine-side hose.
 If you don't, particularly in hot climates, any remaining water in the waterlock will evaporate and the water vapour will find its way into the top end of the engine, causing havoc with the valves.

 You might not want to remove the mast every year - particularly if the yard you're in has no mast storage racks - but doing so every four years or so for a close inspection and overhaul makes good sense.

 As a minimum the aft end of the boom should be lashed down on deck, but it's better to remove it completely and lay it on the side-deck or coach-roof.

-These water lubricated devices are fitted inside the P-Bracket support the shaft and maintain its alignment with the gearbox.
-Check you shaft for movement within the bearing.
+Also known as Cutlass Bearings, these water lubricated devices are fitted inside the P-Bracket, supporting the shaft and maintaining its alignment with the gearbox.
+Check your shaft for movement within the bearing.
 If there's anything more than the slightest movement, you need to fit a new one.

 This is the time to check all sacrificial anodes.
 If they're significantly eroded they should be renewed.
 If they don't appear to be eroding much at all, it's not a cause for celebration - you need to find out why they're not doing what they're supposed to do, so check all connections and contact surfaces.

 Incidentally, if your boat's propeller shaft is supported by a P-bracket it's always worth fitting a shaft anode ahead of it.
 Then, if your shaft coupling fails, your propshaft won't slide out through the hull leaving a hole that could sink you.

 Here, the owner has fitted three shaft anodes, but they're a little too close to the P-bracket.